Recent Lambda School News

 A six-month full-time or one-year part-time online computer science course that’s free until you get a job making at least $50,000/year.
-During six months at the Lambda Academy of Computer Science, students spend nearly as much time studying computing fundamentals and writing code as they would at most four-year programs.
-You'll not only be an excellent web development practitioner, but will have a deeper grounding in the fundamentals of computer science.
-We're so convinced you'll get a job after participating in Lambda School that you can attend the class for $0 down, and instead pay a percentage of your salary after you're making more than $50,000/yr.
-You'll learn the practical skills and modern languages required to become a software engineer, but also how to think abstractly and solve problems from first principles.
+During six months at the Lambda Academy of Computer Science, you will spend nearly as much time studying computing fundamentals and writing code as you would in most four-year programs.
+You'll not only be an excellent web development practitioner, but will have a deeper grounding in the fundamentals of computer science, including algorithms, data structures, operating systems, and more.
+In short, you'll learn the practical skills and modern languages required to become a software engineer, but also how to think abstractly and solve problems from first principles.
 We're so convinced you'll get a job after finishing our course that you can enroll and take the entire course for free.
 Once you get a job making at least $50,000/year, you’ll pay a percentage of your salary for two years.
 Check out our website for the details.

 - Payment Plan